What is Schizoaffective Disorder?

 Suicidal Thoughts and Behaviors

-Schizoaffective disorder may lead to suicidal ideation – thoughts and behaviors relating to suicide.
-Especially in those who struggle with the depressive type. ³
+Schizoaffective disorder may lead to suicidal ideation (thoughts and behaviors relating to suicide), especially in those who struggle with the depressive type. ³

 If you or a loved one has been contemplating suicide, you need to reach out for help immediately.
-In cases of an emergency, it’s vital to call 911 or go to your nearest hospital emergency room.
+In an emergency, it’s vital to call 911 or go to your nearest hospital emergency room.
+For other cases, you can reach out to the 988 Suicide & Crisis Lifeline.

-Schizoaffective Disorder Risk Factors
+Risk Factors

 Researchers still don’t know what causes schizoaffective disorder.
 However, they’ve found that those in the following circumstances are more vulnerable to the condition: